tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 ## Installing VMWare Harbor on Azure Kubernetes Service

 ## 1.0.
-Create ingress controllers for harbor and notary
+Create ingress controllers for Harbor and notary
 We need to create two ingress controllers to allow users to access both Harbor and Notary services.
 Follow the instructions available in this [tutorial](https://docs.microsoft.com/en-us/azure/aks/ingress) to create ingress controllers.
-We only need to follow steps highlighted in these sections.
+We only need to follow steps listed below from that article.

 - [install-an-ingress-controller](https://docs.microsoft.com/en-us/azure/aks/ingress#install-an-ingress-controller)